teddokano/MusicReactor/README.md

 ### Step 1: Install MicroPython
 Since the MicroPython is an interpreter, its executable need to be installed into the MCU first.
 The executable binary file can be downloaded from [download site](https://micropython.org/download/MIMXRT1010_EVK/).
-The file can be downloaded fron [this link](https://micropython.org/resources/firmware/MIMXRT1010_EVK-20230426-v1.20.0.bin)
+The file can be downloaded from [this link](https://micropython.org/resources/firmware/MIMXRT1010_EVK-20230426-v1.20.0.bin)

 The downloaded file need to be copied into the MCU.
 Set the J1 jumper pin in middle position (shorting 5-6 pins) and connect USB cable to J41.
 When the USB cable is connected to PC, it will appear as USB storage device named "RT1010-EVK".